CryptosOdysseus/AALE-Contributions/DRAFT-groomed-inventor-AAS .md

 Further debunking that MSM piece mis-characterization with a metaphor used earlier, this would be equivalent to peering through the glass window at the door of a medical operation block, constantly telling the surgeon how (s)he should operate, at intervals of infinitesimal fractions of a second.

-More thoughts by Brenden in reply to Diana on the pivotal axis of "control" of AAEs by NPIs or other AAEs:
+More thoughts by Brenden in reply to Diana on the issue of "control" of AASs by NPIs or AI-AASs:

->The challenge will be- that in the system as we are ever increasingly building Are complex systems that will at times be under human control and at times be under control of an AI.
+>The challenge will be- that in the system as we are ever increasingly building are complex systems that will at times be under human control and at times be under control of an AI.

 >But this is the simplified version- the reality of what is going to happen is that these systems will be indistinguishable.
 And at times only parts of certain systems will change control.
 It is going to become very difficult to separate out what we are currently calling AI from what is human.